fresh5447/saturday-blog/README.md

 # Node Blog

 -----------------------
-A blogging engine built with Node/React app.
+A blogging engine built with Node/React App.

 ## Our API endpoints for `POST` resource